Applying to the Graduate Program

 - Foreign students whose language of instruction was not English must submit TOEFL scores.
 The Rice university code is 6609; the department TOEFL code is 71.

 For the iBT TOEFL, a minimum score of 90 is required.
 For the IELTS, the required minimum score is 7.

 - Four letters of recommendation are preferred, however we will accept three.

 - Application fee of $85 payable by credit card or check (checks must be written in U.S. currency only) or request for a waiver written by the financial aid officer at the student's previous institution.

 All of the application materials listed in 1 through 6 must be received before an application is considered.
 Decisions for admission and fellowships begin in January for fall admission.
 Prospective students should ensure that they ensure full consideration for admission by submitting all application materials before the application deadline.

 Decisions for admission and fellowships begin in January for fall admission and November for spring.
-The deadline for Spring 2014 applications is November 15, 2013 (11:59 pm CST).
-The deadline for Fall 2014 is January 10 2014.
-Although applications for Fall 2014 will be accepted as late as January 31, 2014, for optimal consideration, please honor the January 10th deadline.
+The deadline for Spring 2015 applications is November 14, 2014 (11:59 pm CST), however applications will be accepted to November 21, 2014.
+The deadline for Fall 2015 is January 9, 2015.
+Although applications for Fall 2015 will be accepted as late as January 31, 2015, for optimal consideration, please honor the January 9th deadline.

 For more information please contact Mary Ann Lebar at email@example.com.

 Department of Earth Science - MS 126

 Most students who are admitted receive a tuition waiver and university fellowship, a research assistantship or other fellowship.
 Requests for tuition aid and for fellowship support are included on the application for graduate study.